 I really have never thought of myself as a ‘farm girl.’
-It never appealed to me before I had lots of tots.
+It never appealedmenu to me before I had lots of tots.
 Honestly, if the cost of living wasn’t so sky high and the whole economy about to topple over, I probably still wouldn’t want to deal with all of the challenges that come with raising animals and keeping the balance and definately much hard work involved.

 But times, they are a-changing!